She Who Heard The Bell.

 Taco Bell was the only fast food place open and I never eat Taco Bell, but that night I ended up getting their Freezie drink.

-As soon as I got through the Taco Bell drive thru and they handed me my food- I noticed the purple bell sign on the bag.
+As soon as I went through the Taco Bell drive thru and they handed me my food; I noticed the purple bell sign on the bag.
 It made me remember my time at Rafiq's house.
 His mom used to have a small bell she used to ring.
 I remember telling her that I want a bell just like that.

 The memory came back so sharply.
 I noticed it, but didn’t think too much of it.